Dave's Travel Pages

 Although there is some reconstruction on the inside, such as some huts, most of the site, including the defensive wall, is original.

-The Walls of Kuelap
+The defensive wall of Kuelap

 You can still see the patterns on the bottom of these hut foundations used to day in designs for sale around Peru.
 The foundations for most of the untouched and unreconstructed huts are little more than a couple of feet high.